Holy Cross Trail

 This non-motorized trail has improvements courtesy of the Northwoods Equestrian Trail Riders.
 The group maintains the trail by clearing fallen trees, mowing the trails & parking lots and have furnished hitching rails, a mounting block, shelter, grill, picnic tables, fire ring, drinking water, well with hand pump, handicap-accessible toilets, trail signing and trail maps.

 There are no wet areas and horses do not require shoes.
 The trails are 95% double wide looped with Trail A serving as a north boundary trail and Trail B serving as the south boundary trail.
-All trails except Trail F are wide enough for horse and cart driving; a key for locked gates is available from the club or the Price County Forestry and Parks Department.
+All trails except Trail F are wide enough for horse and cart driving; a key for locked gates is available from the Price County Forestry and Parks Department.

 From the parking area, continue down the road and around the gate to get to the trail.
 If you take trail A to the left, it takes about 15-20 minutes to get to the north end of trail C, if you are riding leisurely.
 It takes about another 15 minutes to reach the north end of trail E. A free dispersed camping permit (PDF) is required for overnight horse camping